 To demonstrate a "significantly protectable interest" relating to the subject matter of the action, the intervenor must (1) assert "an interest that is protected under some law," and (2) show that "there is a relationship between its legally protected interest and the plaintiff's claims."
 Kalbers, 22 F.4th at 827.
 This is a "practical, threshold inquiry"; no "specific legal or equitable interest need be established."
 Sw.
 Ctr. for Biological Diversity v.
 Berg, 268 F.3d 810, 818 (9th Cir.
 2001).
 This interest requirement is also less stringent than Article III's standing requirement.
 See Yniguez v.
 Arizona, 939 F.2d 727, 731, 735 (9th Cir.
-1991).4
+1991).10

 Movant has two significant interests at stake in this case.
-First, ACLUNV is one of the largest membership organizations in Washoe County, and its many members in the county stand to receive confusing, intimidating, and burdensome communications from Respondent demanding that they prove their residency to remain active, registered voters in Washoe County.
-If they do not receive the notice or do not have time to respond before voting begins, they would lose their right to vote by mail and receive information about the election, and potentially even be erroneously removed from the rolls.
-As noted above, Petitioners have challenged several ACLU members registered to vote in Washoe County, heightening Propose Intervenor's substantial interests in the outcome of this case.
+First, ACLUNV is one of the largest membership organizations in Clark County, and its many members in the county stand to receive confusing, intimidating, and burdensome communications from Respondent demanding that they prove their residency to remain active, registered voters in Clark County.
+If they do not receive the notice or do not have time to respond before voting begins, they would lose their right to vote by mail and receive information about the election, and potentially be improperly removed from the rolls.
+As noted above, Petitioners have challenged several ACLU members registered to

+Though a party does not necessarily need traditional standing to intervene in a matter as a respondent, ACLUNV would in fact have standing to pursue a separate legal action for any attempts to remove from Clark County's voter rolls the fourteen ACLUNV members that have been identified as being challenged.
+Granting ACLUNV's motion to intervene as a matter of right, while proper under NRCP 24(a), would also promote sound judicial economy and administration.

+vote in Clark County, heightening Proposed Intervenor's substantial interests in the outcome of this case.
 Ex.
 2, Haseebullah Decl. ¶ 17.
 But ACLUNV also has an interest in defending all its members' fundamental right to vote freely and on equal terms with all Nevadans, id. ¶¶ 5-6, which is protected by state and federal law, and which is directly threatened by Petitioners' request for declaratory relief.
 Second, ACLUNV has an interest in engaging in planned registration and voter mobilization activities without being forced to divert resources to address the harms to its members that would flow from Petitioners' requested relief.
 See id. ¶¶ 12-15, 19.
-Both of these interests "are routinely found to constitute significant protectable interests" that weigh in favor of

-4 Though a party does not necessarily need traditional standing to intervene in a matter as a respondent, ACLUNV would in fact have standing to pursue a separate legal action for any attempts to remove from Washoe County's voter rolls the seven ACLUNV members that have been identified as being challenged.
-Granting ACLUNV's motion to intervene as a matter of right, while proper under NRCP 24(a), would also promote sound judicial economy and administration.

-intervention as of right.
-Issa, 2020 WL 3074351, at 3; see Paher, 2020 WL 2042365, at 4 1 2 (political groups and voters had protectable interest in promoting the franchise, the election of 3 party candidates, and voting by mail); Jud.
+Both of these interests "are routinely found to constitute significant protectable interests" that weigh in favor of intervention as of right.
+Issa, 2020 WL 3074351, at 3; see Paher, 2020 WL 2042365, at 4 (political groups and voters had protectable interest in promoting the franchise, the election of party candidates, and voting by mail); Jud.
 Watch, Inc. v.
-Illinois State Bd. of Elections, No. 24cv-1867-SLE, 2024 WL 3454706, at 4 (N.D.
+Illinois State Bd. of Elections, No. 24-cv-1867-SLE, 2024 WL 3454706, at 4 (N.D.
 Ill.
-July 18, 2024) (union had protectable interest in 4 protecting the rights of members and use of its own resources to protect them from removal from 5 the rolls).
-6
+July 18, 2024) (union had protectable interest in protecting the rights of members and use of its own resources to protect them from removal from the rolls).